 Washington Association of Conservation Districts

 The Power of Story in Communications + Marketing

-"In this session, we will explore how using landowner stories can engage and inspire your audiences in exciting ways.
-We will view powerful examples, discuss how to use story alongside facts and numbers for the best results, and learn some tools and tips to collect and present stories from your own Districts."
+Led a session that explored how using landowner stories can engage and inspire audiences in exciting ways.
+We viewed powerful examples, discussed how to use story alongside facts and numbers for the best results, and learned some tools and tips to collect and present stories from their own districts.